 These Fish Taco Lettuce Wraps with Mango Salsa are a fresh and healthy take on tacos you just can’t get enough of.
 The combination of salmon with the mango salsa is irresistible along with the creamy avocado crema.

 Fish tacos… most beloved of foods – second only to pizza for me.
 Every vacation near the ocean is centered around where I’m going to get the best fish taco for lunch (really, I’m not exaggerating)!
-But, these aren’t just any fish tacos, (although I like them all) my favorite combination consists of fresh grilled salmon, mango salsa, and avocado cream.
+But, these aren’t just any fish tacos, although I really do like them all.
+My favorite combination consists of fresh grilled salmon, mango salsa, and avocado cream.

 This particular recipe today has been in the makings for a decade now, and it’s underwent several innovations!
 I started with homemade flour tortillas, moved to deep fried corn tortillas, and eventually I settled into lettuce wraps as my shell.

 So, why lettuce instead of regular taco shells?

 1. They are the easiest (and fastest) shells to make at home – they only require a quick wash in the salad spinner

 2. They’re healthier (which came about more as a side benefit, and weirdly enough I prefer the healthier option in this case).

 Let’s talk about ingredients for these Fish Taco Lettuce Wraps with Mango Salsa:

 - Fish – I love using salmon, but any fish you love in fish tacos is perfect here from cod to halibut.